jasondurbin/PhasedArrayVisualizer/README.md

 # PhasedArrayVisualizer

-`PhasedArrayVisualizer` is a javascript application for simulating and visualizing phased array farfield patterns.
+`PhasedArrayVisualizer` is a javascript application for simulating and visualizing phased array farfield patterns created by [Jason Durbin](https://www.linkedin.com/in/jasondurbin/).
 This is intended to be a demo; however, you're welcome to view the source code.

 [Try the demo](https://jasondurbin.github.io/PhasedArrayVisualizer/)